-The approved and permitted Doggie Dining restaurants within the city limits are HOOK'D Pier Bar & Grill, Pier Park Outdoor Dining Area, and Salty Sue's Restaurant Bar & Grill.
+The approved and permitted Doggie Dining restaurants within the city limits are HOOK'D Pier Bar & Grill, Pier Park Outdoor Dining Area, The Brass Tap and Salty Sue's Restaurant Bar & Grill.
 If you are interested in adding your establishment to the Doggie Dining Program please click here for an application.

 Where can I take my dog to play and exercise?